 When the necessary function request declared by the user ends, the network generates an authentication random pattern, and reports the random pattern by transmitting an authentication request message (MM) to the user.
 The user which received the authentication request message (MM) ciphers the random pattern using the authentication key that he has himself, and it reports the authentication ciphering pattern to the network using an authentication response message (MM).
 The network that received the authentication response message (MM) judges whether or not the authentication ciphering pattern obtained using the authentication random pattern and the authentication key in the home memory of the user agrees with that reported from the user.
-If the authentication result is NG, the network returns a location registration procedures.
-If the authentication result is OK, the network continues location registration procedures.
+If the authentication result is NG, the network returns a location registration reject message (MM) and rejects location registration procedures.
+If the authentication procedures.